anoma/nspec/docs/tutorial/engines/index.juvix.md

          EngineEnvironment Unit GreeteeMessage Unit Unit;
     ```

-    We provide `Unit` for all type arguments that we do not need.
+    We provide `Unit` for all type arguments that we do not require.
     The order of type parameters to `EngineEnvironment` is

     1. the type of local state (not needed for this example);
-    2. the type of mailbox ɪᴅs (if we wanted to have several mailboxes);
+    2. the type of accepted messages (this one we do use in the example);
-    3. the type of accepted messages (this one we do use in the example);
+    3. the type of mailbox-specific state if we want to use it;
     4. the type of timer handles (not needed for this example).

     The